-One robber were Bette Fanden, meaning the small devil, whose real name were Johannes Jensen.
+Bette Fanden (1801-1870), meaning 'the small devil', whose real name was Johannes Jensen.
 He was a short man, but he was ruthless.
-His name was given when he robbed an elderly women.
-During the robbery, he was covered with the skin of a cow with the horn still attached.
-A dark night, he broke into the home of the woman, and she was scared witless, and believed that it was devil that she saw.
+He earned his nickname after he robbed an elderly woman.
+During the robbery, he covered himself with a cowhide, with the horns still attached.
+He broke into the home of the old woman and she was scared witless.
+Because of the horns she believed that she was seeing the devil himself.
 He robbed her, but left her unharmed.
 Other victims were not so fortunate.
-He was convicted of 47 crimes, and spend the rest of his days imprisoned at Holmen in Copenhagen.
+He was convicted of 47 crimes, and spent the rest of his days imprisoned at Holmen in Copenhagen.

-Another were Lorentz Meyer.
-The gang of robbers, where named after him as he were the first to be captured, when the network were being unravelled.
-He was a shoemaker, but needed the money because of a wild night life.
-He founded his life with robberies, and started with his own boss.
+Lorentz Meyer (1800-1878) was initially a shoemaker, but needed more money because he lived a wild night life.
+He funded this life with robberies, and started with his own boss.
 Lorentz Meyer was caught more than once, however, he was quite the escape artist.
-At last he was convicted of 82 crimes, and sentenced to a life imprisoned at Holmen in Copenhagen.
+At last he was convicted of 82 crimes, and sentenced to public whipping and life imprisonement at Holmen in Copenhagen.

-The third robber were the woman Petronillen.
-She was the mistress of Lorentz Meyer, and not a pleasant company.
-She often pulled out a knife during robberies.
+Petronillen was the mistress of Lorentz Meyer, and generally not very pleasant company.
+She was very violent and often pulled out a knife during robberies.
 Many stories tell that she burned infants on the heating stove during a robbery, to force their parents to tell where they were hiding the valuables.
 She was convicted of 14 crimes, and her punishment was public whipping and imprisonment in Aalborghus Castle.

-However, during time, the robbers have been romanticized.
-In the 19th century, people were afraid and would do anything to avoid them, but the Robbers from Rold that you can meet today is a fun experience.
+However, as time has passed, the robbers have been romanticized.
+In the 19th century, people were afraid and would do anything to avoid them, but the Robbers from Rold that you can meet today are a fun experience.
 Today, you can even order an “assault” by the robbers, however, with a friendlier outcome than during the 19th century.